davidsteinberg/shots/README.md

 python shots.py {{ file name relative to templates/ }} [-d]
 ```

-Passing the -d or --debug flags will let you see the consumption cource of the parser.
+Passing the -d or --debug flags will let you see the consumption course of the parser.